wujifoo/nostr-bip-85-prototype/README.md

 # Nostr BIP-85 Key Derivation Tool

-## Preamble
+## Sovereign Anonymous Identities

-One of the earliest memes was !(on the internet nobody knows you're a dog)[https://en.wikipedia.org/wiki/On_the_Internet,_nobody_knows_you're_a_dog].
+One of the earliest memes was [on the internet nobody knows you're a dog](https://en.wikipedia.org/wiki/On_the_Internet,_nobody_knows_you're_a_dog).
 Online identity privacy commonly (1) degrades to zero in a corporate owned world, (2) bot whackamole.

+What has lacked in social media and identity in general is a simple way to airgap identities easily with most systems still tying you back to one email address (and in more recent years) or cell phone number.
+The latter is very difficult to avoid and even more difficult without KYC.
+What an individual SHOULD be able to do is have freedom of expression between (for example).

+- A professional "work" identity
+- A personal social media identity
+- A soccer club or hobby-related identity
+- A religious identity
+- Political discussion identity
+- Local community identity
+- Any other context-specific persona

+### So what?
+In Nostr, the solution is multiple unrelated npubs.
+The "catch" is that the individual can't carry good reputation from one identity to another or link them is some other way at a later time.
+To do so with 2 or 3 npubs, if they wanted to prove a connection, they can do this with signed Nostr notes textually confirming a relationship (like an affidavit).

+The fundamental improvement here is moving from a trust-based model ("believe me when I say these accounts are connected") to a verification-based model ("I can mathematically prove these accounts are connected without revealing anything else").
+This creates a much stronger foundation for pseudonymous identity systems.
+Another disadvantage of the attestation posts is: if A attests to B and B attests to C, you've created a public chain connecting all three.
+The BIP-85 approach exposes no more information than it needs to.

+For a deeper comparison and usecases, see:
+- [USE-CASES.md](USE-CASES.md): Real-world use cases and examples
+- [PROOF-README.md](PROOF-README.md): Complete documentation of the proof tools

+### What happens?
-This experiment for the nostr network allows a user with a master key (nsec) to derive child nsecs that may be used anonymously that can be: (1) recreated by the master, (2) proven to be derived from the master without exposing the master's identity.
+This experiment for the Nostr network allows a user with a master key (nsec) to derive child nsecs that may be used anonymously that can be: (1) recreated by the master, (2) proven to be derived from the master without exposing the master's identity.

+### Project tools
-A command-line utility for deterministically deriving multiple Nostr identities from a single master key using BIP-85.
+1. A command-line utility for deterministically deriving multiple Nostr identities from a single master key using BIP-85.

-## Overview

-This tool allows Nostr users to:

-1. Generate a master Nostr key pair
-2. Derive multiple child identities from the master key using BIP-85
-3. Manage these identities securely with encrypted storage
-4. Export keys in Nostr-compatible formats (npub/nsec)
+2. Utilities to provide cryptographic (zero knowledge) proofs of the relationship between Nostr identities.

 ## Key Features